Blog

 And cleanup is a business responsibility, not a technical one.
 Your partner can find the defects and build the tools; only the people who know the customers, the items and the history can decide which record is correct.

-Planning a move to Business Central and want to know how clean your data really is?
-Tell us your story and we will run a trial migration and give you an honest, free assessment.
+Planning a move to Business Central and wondering how clean your data really is?
+Tell us your story and we will run a trial migration and show you.

 ← All articles